-Freedom and Destiny: Rollo May on the Constructiveness of Despair and the Vital Difference Between Happiness and Joy
+Freedom and Destiny: Rollo May on the Value of Despair as a Portal to Joy

 “Joy … follows rightly confronted despair.
 Joy is the experience of possibility, the consciousness of one’s freedom as one confronts one’s destiny… After despair, the one thing left is possibility.”

 By Maria Popova

 “There is no love of life without despair of life,” Albert Camus observed as he contemplated the relationship between happiness and despair shortly before his compatriot Jean-Paul Sartre penned his famous line that “human life begins on the far side of despair.”
 And yet we tend to relate to despair with extreme aversion, perceiving it as a source of suffering rather than a vitalizing force.